 However, this irreversibility of entropy highlights yet an other paradox: How could a high – quality energy state of the self-conscious, transcendental life come into existence, (i.e. having a low entropic value), ‘from’ a low-quality energy state of a pure physical matter, (i.e. having a high entropic value), against the ‘irreversibility’ principle of entropy?

 In conclusion, one could say with certainty, that the Law of Entropy is the quintessential proof for the finite nature of the physical Universe.
-(No wonder, some cosmologists refuse to accept Entropy).
+(It is no wonder, materialist cosmologists refuse to accept the concept of Entropy).

-e) The effects of Moral Disorder: It is a historical fact that there is an observed, general degradation in the moral order worldwide; just as there is an enthusiastically helpful propagation of it by the media.
+e) The effects of Moral Disorder: It is a historical fact that there is an observed, general degradation in the moral order worldwide; just as there is a helpful propagation of it by the media.

-One can deduct from the constant stream of media reports that our Church has some problems.
+One can deduct from the constant stream of media reports that the Church has a big problem too.
 This situation is by no means exaggerated or isolated in history.
-The present events, however, are the confluence of external and internal causes, which complicate the problem.
+The present events, however, are the confluence of external andinternal causes, which may complicate it further.
 These appear the two major causes:-

 The World Bank Bureau of Statistics reported about the above popular movement, in the year 2012, that 50% of Christians have lost their faith worldwide, over the past 63 year; this averaged out to 16.9 million/year.
 The divorce rate in EU is on the average one million/year.
 In Australia alone: the average number of divorce (among all denominations) is 43% per year; the No. of all registered marriages in 2012 was only 2.2 million; and again of all the childbirths in 2012 outside marriage was 38.3%.

 The internal causes could be labelled as spiritually grave because it emanated from within the Church.
-Thus it did not only harm the faithful directly, but it also brought from the outside adversaries the greatest harm to the good name of the Church.
-The primary cause was of course once again the external influence of the secular world, whose moral pollution affected a minor section of the clergy and lay employees.
+Thus it did not only harm the faithful directly, but it also brought from the outside adversaries the greatest harm and shame to the age-old good name of the Church.
+The primary cause was of course once again the external influence of the secular world, whose moral pollution affected a great section of the clergy (but mostly the ordained brothers) and lay employees.

 The primary intention of this article was to demonstrate through the various Natural Laws and Forces, that first, there can be no order of any kind without those laws and forces; second, science not only that it does not threaten our faith in a Creator, but science also shows eminently the universal order of creation.
 This universal order permeates through the sub-atomic particles, the biological existence of all animate beings all the way up to the human beings, including the transcendental order of the human mind, that is capable of recognising the order around it.